-The classical waterfall model is the most obvious way to develop an application.
-It is a more simple and idealistic model that describes the application development project activities in a linear way.
+The model is divided into various phases, each of which must be completed before moving on to the next.
+It is a more simplistic and idealistic model that defines the activities of an application development project in a linear manner.

 In the classical waterfall model, one particular project is divided into different steps-